Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 Some of the other supporting data, such as compounds, tissues, and animal treatments tend to vary from lap to lab.
 Many researchers have their prefered compound names, for example, so we do not provide fixtures for this data, but compiling that data can be a time consuming endeavor.
-If you would like to get a jump start on this data resource, you can download that data from [tracebase.princeton.edu](http://tracebase.princeton.edu), format it for the Study doc format, and put it in a 3-sheet study doc (Compounds, Tissues, and Treatments) named `underlying_data.xlsx` and load it into your tracebase instance with:
+To get a jump start on this data resource, download the data from [tracebase.princeton.edu](http://tracebase.princeton.edu), format it for the Study doc format, and put it in a 3-sheet study doc (Compounds, Tissues, and Treatments) named `underlying_data.xlsx` and load it into the tracebase instance
+with:

     python manage.py load_study --invile underlying_data.xlsx